Are you a Quiet Speculation member?

 This aggregate category consisted of:

-• 4-Color Elementals, which uses Risen Reef to get value off the evoking City of Solitude and Akroma, Angel of Fury.
+- 4-Color Elementals, which uses Risen Reef to get value off the evoking Solitude and Fury.

 And a couple really niche builds that I don't have specific names for because they're singletons.
 Elementals is by far the most popular one, and even made Tier 2 in February.
 Blink is the next most popular and was Tier 3.
 Together, they moved the deck up to Tier 1.
 With all the other offshoots, it's the best performing non-outlier deck.
 That's quite strong for a supposedly dead archetype.